LEIC-ES-2021-22/2LEIC06T5/README.md

 ## Main Features
- -  Menu for each day of the week
+ -  Show the menu for each day of the week
  -  Restaurant directions
  -  Filter the dishes - The user may filter the dishes  according to what they want to eat
- -  Dish reservation
+ -  Rating the restaurant
  -  Option to only see the open restaurants according to the phone hour

 &nbsp;